HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 # Future Plan

 ## Picture Send/Receive
-We are still working on the picture send and receive.
+We are currently focused on enhancing the functionality for sending and receiving pictures as we mentioned above.
+This is in a discussion with other developers to find out the potential solutions.

 ## Testing
 We plan to test the whole process with a senior developer.
 Also, we will do the A/B test to determine which one the users would prefer, whether they prefer to use a vpn or our app to chat the secret messages.